 Pomeroy, E.W., Letter, 1847, (C2042)

-To Robert Aull, Mexico, MO, from Santa Fe, May 29, 1847.
-Doniphan's expedition and Santa Fe trade.
+The collection contains a letter to Robert Aull, Mexico, MO, from E.W.
+Pomeroy, Santa Fe, May 29, 1847.
+The letter discusses Doniphan's expedition and Santa Fe trade.

 To Daniel Sullivan, St. Joseph, MO, from Plattsburg, MO, Aug.
 16, 1875.
 Mrs. Pope regretted she could not attend the Old Settlers' reunion.
 Sketch of her life; early settlers in Kentucky; Daniel Boone and Abraham Lincoln; and Indian difficulties in Kentucky.